eswan0962/icecauldron.github.io/blog.md

 Deductive:

+## German Expressionists (late 19th and early 20th century)

+basic motto : to produce art of the emotions, of frankness and intensity of feeling, and of the deeply personal and spiritual.
+--> Expressionists were in general opposition of the romanticism of society and disgusted by realism and literal representation.
+They prefered to address and create art and drama that was bortn out of viseral, emotional responses to a specific experience and not focus on the "subject" of that experience themselves.
+In drama/theater this created an evolved stage that seemed like broken fractals of thoughts and bursts of juxaposed tones.
+As is the experiences within my/vous mind, flitting from one thought to the other unceremoniously.
+Often times expressionist, formally naturalist, and futuristically surrealist, art was/is dense, primal, exaggerated, simplified and unrefined.

+Before WWI German Expressionist wanted to revitalize the world of its stagnant academics and bourgeoisie expectations and make sense of the newly mechanised world.
+It is no surprise that after WWI the art would depict horrific stories of these artists experience.
+Apocolyptic energies and harems of political allegory would push forward additional political unrest throughout Europe and the world.

 ## Where oh where did my (insert here) go?

 When I don't find your eyes on mine in a fashion that speaks of longing and want, I feel no relief.
 Why?
 The chain of events must've been: 1) I seek no refuge in anyone.
 I do not need someone to confirm my worth or validate me.
 Born from a specific kind of independance via upbringing.
 2) All of a sudden, I have a space where I can explore dependancy and trust and distribute unconditionality.
 In addition, I am around new people whom I do not have locationally cultural similarity and I am easily influenced by their idealogies and emotions.
 As we all are.
 3) I fall in love with them and bare my ever-changing soul to them.
 Then the cages around that person/energy become rusty and are put away..
 I either start reacting like the people around me or become their essence... or did I become more comfortable... or have I always been this way?
 I can't remember...
 I suppose prior understandings, no matter what they are, no longer exist.
 While experience is a good predictor, events are not actually a good representation of the here and now and later of micromoments.. macromoments, sure.